 Recording and Reporting

-The Caregiver has the responsibility to ensure that all relevant information is recorded, and relevant reports are made where necessary.
-To this end relevant stationery can be provided and may include:
+The Caregiver has the responsibility to ensure that all relevant information is recorded, and applicable reports are made where necessary.
+To this end relevant stationery can be provided and may include the following:

 Suitable expertise is required for all jobs done.
 A Caregiver assigned to a job when not suitably qualified to carry out all the requirements of the job will be supplemented by a nurse with the required expertise.
 Where this occurs, the supplementary nurse assigned must ensure that he/she carries out the job assigned and that this is not left to the less qualified nurse to carry out.